fbpx

 For some, it’s comfort food, like local Chinese food with fried rice and those heavy, but absurdly delicious, egg rolls.

 It is for me, but only when I make it.
-I don’t think that’s self-inflating, however, I just happen to enjoy mine more than having it from a restaurant because I can control what’s in it, and leave the shit out that I don’t want.
-Like the nasty shit.
+I don’t think that’s self-inflating, however, I just happen to enjoy mine more than having it from a restaurant because I can control what’s in it, and leave the stuff out that I don’t want.

 IMGP3724